- 12 Sep 2023

 Toll-free ports can take 5-10 business days to process assuming no issues with the submitted LOA form.
 Rest assured we will keep you informed, and when your toll-free numbers port successfully, we'll send an email to the Dialpad Admin.

-In order for your toll-free number to accept inbound calls, you will need to add calling credits to your Office account.
-Otherwise, you will hear an out-of-service message being played stating: "Sorry, but this number is currently not in service.
-Please try again later."
+For your toll-free number to accept inbound calls, you will need to add credits to your Office account.

 Learn more about call credits in this Help Center article.